 - Temporary Roofing – Installed to protect the roofing structure from bad weather.
 We can provide expert advice on scaffold roofing

-At Priority Scaffolding, Cambridge, we can erect a scaffold and temporary roof with tin sheeting for a wide range of needs, most often this is for loft conversions and renovation or refurbishment work to keep projects watertight.
+At Priority Scaffolding, Cambridge, we can erect a scaffold and temporary roof with tin sheeting for a range of needs.
+Most often this is for loft conversions and renovation or refurbishment work to keep projects watertight.

-A temporary roof scaffold is erected by fixing the steel probes together to form a large structure that completely covers the required area.
-The scaffold structure is then covered by a waterproof material such as monarflex.
+A temporary roof scaffold is erect by fixing the steel tubes together to form a large structure that completely covers the required area.
+We then cover the scaffold structure with a waterproof material such as monarflex.
 This protects the internal area from wind and rain, thereby allowing any building work to take place without the nuisance of the elements.
 Erecting a temporary roof scaffold whilst completing any construction can also save you money in the long run.
-Particularly poor weather when working on a building project can cause problems with materials and tasks which means that they must be replaced, take a longer time to complete or require re-doing, all of which cost you more money.
+Particularly poor weather when working on a building project can cause problems with materials and tasks. which therefore means that you will need to replace materials and the job may take longer to complete.
+It may also require re-doing entirely, all of which cost you more money.
 A temporary roof scaffold is a perfect solution to avoiding these problems.

 Independent & Double Scaffolding

-However, like single scaffolding, there is not a lot of manoeuvrability when it come to raising and lowering the platform, and as such should only be used on similar buildings or when working on a specific area of a building.
+However, like single scaffolding, there is not a lot of manoeuvrability when raising and lowering the platform.
+Therefore it is only practical with use on similar buildings or when working on a specific area of a building.

 Support & Suspended Scaffolding

 The scaffold is suspended from your roof using ropes or wires.
-This means that the platform can easily be raised or lowered as needed and can be used for a wide range of tasks from repairs to renovations.
+Because of this, the platform can easily be raised or lowered as needed.
+Therefore, you can use this for a wide range of tasks from repairs to renovations.

-Repairing a chimney?
-Undertaking a chimney reline?
-Make sure you do it the right way, chimney stacks scaffolding from Priority Scaffolding in Cambridge,
+Are you Repairing a chimney?
+Or undertaking a chimney reline?
+If so, make sure you do it the right way.
+Chimney stacks scaffolding from Priority Scaffolding in Cambridge,

 Chimney stack scaffolding is efficient in terms of both space and time.
 It is less time consuming to erect and a reliable option for smaller work areas.